na-na-hi/renget/archive/nikg-advice-voice_lines.md

 1. Oh, Sweetie, I love you more than before.
 At least thiiiiiiis much more than before.
 2. Now is the moment of truth.
 If I had to choose between you or shopping... it'd be extremely painful to give up shopping, but i'd still choose you.
 3. Hey, Sweetie, you know how much I care about you, right?

+##Rupee (Bunny)
+>Blabla Status
+Come to Coin Rush and keep your eyes peeled for the limited-edition Bunny Rupee!

+>Gift Received:
+1. Awww!
+Thank you, Sweetie!
+2. Is this the latest model?
+This is wonderful!
+3. Oh my gosh!
+I've got to show this off to the Shopaholics later!

+>Affection Lvl Up:
+1. Did I ever tell you how much I love you>?
+2. I, Bunny Rupee, have finally found my companion.
+3. At this rate i'm gonna fall head-over-heels for you, Honeybuns.

 ##Rupee (Christmas)
 >Blabla Status